What is the Digital Spark?

 - Most Fun

-The winning project in the category “Most business impact” was recently pitched to the Executive Leadership Team by Ferdinand Vogler, Product Manager within the General Marketplaces division.
-Ferdinand and his project team, from the Digital Spark, elaborated on how to make our General Marketplaces the number one platform for pre-owned luxury watches.
-Their market and opportunity analysis, solution proposal, and assessed benefits for SMG platforms and users won over the ELT, which led to their approval to include the topic of “pre-owned luxury watches” into the rolling strategy process in the General Marketplaces unit.
+Ferdinand Vogler, Product Manager within the General Marketplaces division recently pitched his team’s winning project for “Most Business Impact”.
+Ferdinand and his project team from the Digital Spark, elaborated on how to make our General Marketplaces the number one platform for pre-owned luxury watches.
+Their market and opportunity analysis, solution proposal, and assessed benefits for SMG platforms and users won over the ELT.
+The topic of “pre-owned luxury watches” was therefore approved to enter the rolling strategy process in the General Marketplaces unit.